zhiweim/CodePath-Pre-work/README.md

 # CodePath-Pre-work
 tip calculator for CodePath
-# Pre-work - Tip Calculator application for iOS - CodePath pre-work
+# Pre-work - Tip Calculator application for iOS

 Submitted by: Zhiwei Ma